abdulrazaku3/alx-system_engineering-devops/README.md

-This is shell redirection and i/o ans filter
+this is shell refirection and i/o and filterx